TakafumiSakagami/cpiaengine/README.md

 Adjusts the cropping and positioning of the window that contains the background image.

-There are several presets by default, stored within the `void presets` area of code in `main.cpp`.
+There are several presets by default, stored within the `void presets` area of code in `texter.h`.

 You can change these, or add more.